4GeeksAcademy/python-beginner-programming-exercises/exercises/17-Russian-Roulette/README.md

 ## 💡 Hint:

-+ The function needs to return `You are dead!` or `Keep playing!` depending on the result.
++ The function needs to return `You're dead!` or `Keep playing!` depending on the result.

 + If the bullet is at the same slot as the revolver chamber, then it will be fired (`You are dead!`).